weitsunglin/cpp-gitaction-template-using-leetcode/README.md

 Solution: It's simple, find it from the back, use the string with the index to find it, if the found character is not equal to the blank, count +1

+206. Reverse Linked List

+Requirement: Given the head of a singly linked list, reverse the list, and return the reversed list.

+Solution:

 ![black_seal](https://github.com/weitsunglin/leetcode/blob/main/black_seal.png)